Build Environment

 # Default Image

-If neither of the above methods is specified, the default value cnbcool/default-build-env:latest
+If neither the image nor the build parameter is specified, the default image cnbcool/default-build-env:latest

 will be used.